 You can read more general information about Telegram in their FAQs.

-All messages, commands and requests are processed Telegram end, which handles communication with the Telegram API, and sent over to Infobip.
+All messages, commands and requests are processed by Telegram, which handles communication with the Telegram API, and are sent to Infobip.
 Infobip processes messages in Answers and/or Conversations and sends them back to Telegram over a simplified HTTP interface.